mkrause/lifecycle-rest/README.md

 Configuration:

-  * `uri`: The URI of the resource.
-If relative, will be created relative to the URI of the parent resource.
-Defaults to the name of the subresource (or empty `""` if this is the root resource).
-  * `methods`: Custom methods definitions (see below).
-  * `resources`: A map of subresources, if any.
   * `entry`: Resource definition for entries of this collection.

 There are a number of methods implemented on this resource by default: